RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

     provide your data average item size if you know it.
-1. Replication - Enables instant failover by keeping a standby, in-memory slave replica (note: by checking this option, your dataset will consume twice the amount of memory).
+1. Replication - Enables instant failover by keeping a standby, in-memory slave replica (note: by checking this option, your dataset consumes twice the amount of memory).
 1. Data persistence - Select the relevant data persistence policy for your database.
-1. Define if the database will support [OSS Cluster API] (/rs/concepts/data-access/oss-cluster-api/).
+1. Define if the database supports [OSS Cluster API] (/rs/concepts/data-access/oss-cluster-api/).
 1. Throughput - You can define your estimated **total throughput** you expect from your database by either specifying the required ops/sec or number of shards needed.